Cuongfx/EEG_Software_MUSE2/README.md

 # EEG Analyse

-`EEG Analyse` is a desktop software for Muse-based EEG/PPG acquisition, live signal visualization, recording, and an examiner-controlled N-back task (`Focus Game`).
+`EEG Analyse` is a desktop software for Muse-based EEG/PPG acquisition, live signal visualization and recording

 ## Main Features